-A phone number is sequence of a given number of digits.
+A phone number is a sequence of a given number of digits.
 Those digits put together must be unique in your country.
 Your phone number is an ID that allows your operator to identify you.
-To make sure all numbers are unique each country has it's own regulator.
+To make sure all numbers are unique each country has its own regulator.
 In Côte d'Ivoire the regulator is the ARTCI.
 The regulator determines how many digits should each phone number have.
 That number must be big enough so that each citizen can have at least one phone number.
-In Côte d'Ivoire the number of digits for each number at the time of writing is 8.
-How many phone numbers of 8 digits can we generate ?
+In Côte d'Ivoire, the number of digits for each number at the time of writing is 8.
+How many phone numbers of 8 digits can we generate?
 Do the math :).
 Each phone number has a format:

 # General phone number (8 digits) XX-XX-XX-XX # where X is a digit between 0 and 9.